 E-Certification Process for Manufacturers

-Rule 3(e) of Plastic Waste Management Rules define compostable plastic.
+Rule 3(e) of Plastic Waste Management Rules defines compostable plastic.
 Rule 4(h) of the PWM Rules, 2016 mandates the Manufacturers of compostable plastic to obtain a certificate from Central Pollution Control Board.

 - The manufacturer of compostable plastic is required to submit an application in Form-A (Manufacturer) for registration accompanied by other prescribed documents.
-The completely filled application accompanied with digitally signed documents should be submitted through an email.
+The completely filled application accompanied by digitally signed documents should be submitted through email.

 - After the receipt of the application by CPCB, the applicant receives a confirmatory email within three working days.

 - Along with the application, a Letter of Undertaking should also be submitted by the applicant.

 - The Central Pollution Control Board examines the application and communicates queries (if any) to the applicant within seven working days of receipt of the application.

 - The applicant must reply to the query, if the applicant fails to respond to the query within 30 days of the receipt of the query, the application is considered rejected.